 After we left the tri expo, we went to visit Stu’s parents with an ulterior motive in mind.
 Members of Southampton Tri Club have to bring a pull buoy, fins and hand paddles to every swimming session.
 Stu and I had added these to our Amazon wish lists but realised that we need them now.
 Unfortunately, Stu’s mum had already done her Christmas shopping, so we collected our presents early – thank you, Brian and Sally!

 Gosport Half Marathon

-As I know that I need to work hard on my cycling, I realised that I had better buy myself some winter cycling clothing, so I went online to Wiggle and ordered myself some bib tights and a long-sleeved jersey.
-There wasn’t a lot of choice, so I chose DHB Team Wiggle Honda kit as it had great reviews.
+As I know that I need to work hard on my cycling, I realised that I had better buy myself some winter cycling clothing.
+I went online to Wiggle and ordered myself some bib tights and a long-sleeved jersey.
+There wasn’t a lot of choice, so I chose the DHB Team Wiggle Honda kit as it had great reviews.
 Orange isn’t my favourite colour, but it all arrived today and I think it looks quite nice.

 I think these goodies should arrive just before Christmas 😀